lukemartinlogan/io500/readme.md

 * The views folder contains subsets of the cleaned IO500 dataset used by analysis.py
 * The stats folder contains the output of analysis.py
+* preprocess.py is used to clean the IO500 dataset
 * analysis.py is used to get statistics about different views of the IO500 dataset.